 On 2 May 2019, as part of the medium-term debt relief, the Board of Directors decided to reimburse the €103.0 million step-up margin paid by Greece for the period between 1 January and 17 June 2018.
-The EFSF also decided, for the period between 17 June 2018 and 17 June 2019, to reduce to zero the 2% step-up margin that would otherwise be payable on certain EFSF loans.
+The EFSF also decided, for the period between 17 June 2018 and 17 June 2019, until 31 December 2019, to reduce to zero the 2% step-up margin that would otherwise be payable on certain EFSF loans.
+Furthermore, in 2020 EFSF also decided to keep the step-up margin to zero during the period 1 January 2020 to 1 January 2021.

 The EFSF received an early repayment requests from the Portuguese authorities on 27 June 2019.
-The EFSF Board of Directors approved this €2.0 billion early repayment request on 5 September 2019.
-Portugal's €2.0 billion reimbursement to the EFSF corresponds to a full repayment of a loan tranche maturing in August 2025 and partial repayment of a tranche maturing in December 2025.
+The EFSF Board of Directors approved this ≤ 2.0 billion early repayment request on 5 September 2019.
+Portugal's ≤ 2.0 billion reimbursement to the EFSF corresponds to a full repayment of a loan tranche maturing in August 2025 and partial repayment of a tranche maturing in December 2025.
 The early repayment did not significantly affect the net present value of the corresponding loans.